Snow socks explained

 Our Test Labs compare features and prices on a range of products.
 Try Which? to unlock our reviews.
 You'll instantly be able to compare our test scores, so you can make sure you don't get stuck with a Don't Buy.

 Snow socks are stretchy fabric covers that slip over the two driven wheels of your car to give it added grip on snow and ice.
 They can work well, as long as they are used in the correct way.

-So should you buy them and which ones work best?
+So should you buy snow socks, and which ones work best?
 Here’s everything you need to know.

 Why buy snow socks for your car?

-Snow socks are not a substitute for winter tyres, but they can help you get home after an unexpected snowfall or get you moving off your driveway until you reach a gritted surface or a more major road that has been cleared.
+Snow socks are not a substitute for winter tyres, but they can help you get home after an unexpected snowfall, or get you moving off your driveway until you reach a gritted surface or a more major road that has been cleared.

 The idea is that you keep them in your boot, then when you get stuck you simply slip them over your car's driven wheels and drive on.
-Once you're clear of the hazard you take them off again.
+Once you're clear of the hazard, you take them off again.

-A user-friendly substitute for snow chains, snow socks vary in price, but are typically available from around £30-£60 per pair – or around a quarter of the cost of a pair of winter tyres.
+Snow socks are a user-friendly substitute for snow chains and vary in price, but are typically available from around £30-£60 per pair – or around a quarter of the cost of a pair of winter tyres.

-To see the cars that excelled in the Which? test lab check out our Best Buys.
+To see the cars that excelled in the Which? test lab, check out our top cars for 2018.

 How do you fit snow socks?